| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Commission

-My guess is that, while you know exactly what a commission is and how it works, your clients might have some questions.
+My guess is that you know exactly what a commission is and how it works — but your clients might have some questions. 😉

-You can explain to them that a commission is the amount charged by the real estate agents who lead the transaction.
+A commission is the amount charged by the real estate agents who lead the transaction.
 It is almost always paid by the seller.
-Generally 6% of the purchase price of the property, commissions are usually split between the buyer and seller agents and then between the agents and their brokers.
+Commissions are generally 6% of the purchase price of the property, and are usually split between the buyer and seller agents, and then between the agents and their brokers.

 Community property

-In a community property state—namely Arizona, California, Delaware, Idaho, Louisiana, Maryland, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, South Carolina, Tennessee, Texas, Washington, and Wisconsin—any real estate purchased during a marriage belongs equally to each spouse, 50-50.
+In a community property state — namely Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin — any real estate purchased during a marriage belongs equally to each spouse, 50-50.

 Related Article

-How to Get Listings in Any Market (Without Spending a Fortune)
+How To Get Real Estate Listings in Any Market on a Budget

 Comparable sales

-Of course, the ultimate pricing decision lies with the seller, but we hope they listen to you because you’ll come up with a price based on the science and art of the comparative market analysis (CMA).
-To create a CMA (see below), you’ll collect similar properties that have closed recently, also known as comps.
+Of course, the ultimate pricing decision lies with the seller, but we hope they listen to you because you’ll come up with a price based on the science and art of comparative market analysis (CMA).

 Comparative market analysis (CMA)